 - High impedance transformations can be tricky and inefficient.
 Don't assume your unun is lossless.
 Care should be taken in the selection of the toroid to avoid losses >2 dB.
 If possible, measure the power into and out of the unun to confirm the efficiency.

 - Be aware of power limitations and do not overdrive unun's to saturation.
 Ferrite unun's can be permanently damaged by excessive power.
 In other words, QRP unun's are for QRP!

 - Commercial 50:1 unun's in various power ratings are only available from a few suppliers such as QRPGuys, and Pactenna (and high power MyAntenna unun's for base station use).

-In summary, the EFHW is the ideal antenna for QRP (and some QRO) situations where a fast deployment is required and center fed dipoles or verticals with radials are not practical.
+In summary, a well designed EFHW is an ideal antenna for QRP situations where a fast deployment is required and center fed dipoles or verticals with radials are not practical.
 It has been analyzed theoretically and field tested extensively.
 It is so effective that it has won over many Mountain Goats who started out thinking otherwise.
 When you absolutely, positively have to set up very quickly and make at least four QSO's after hiking 5 miles to the top of a mountain, the EFHW is a good way to go.